-We are people who act with generosity and forgiveness.
+We are people who act with generosity and for giveness.
+We believe in -

 - promoting resilience and perseverance

 - Teaching and Learning for the whole person

-- · opportunities to live out the Gospel imperative of loving our neighbour
+- opportunities to live out the Gospel imperative of loving our neighbour

 - working to resolve conflict in a restorative way

 - active participation in our community

-- · reaching out to support others.
+- reaching out to support others.